San Bernardino County Transportation Authority: Arrow

 Arrow, formerly the Redlands Passenger Rail Project (RPRP or RPR), is a commuter rail line which runs from the San Bernardino Transit Center in Downtown San Bernardino in the west to the University of Redlands in Redlands in the east.
 Simulated service testing commenced on September 12, 2022.
 Service commenced on October 24, 2022.

 In 2019, SBCTA ordered Zero emissions multiple unit from Stadler for the Arrow line.
 The trainset is expected to be in operation by 2024.

+Brightline West

+SBCTA entered into a Local Rail Service Agreement with Brightline West to provide commuter rail services to victor valley residents.
+SBCTA also approved the sale of a five-acre portion of the jointly owned property at Cucamonga Station to Brightline West.